Zero-Noise Limit for High-Dimensional ODE with Measurable Drift: Introduction

 More precisely, for any bounded Borel function $b:\mathbb{R}^{d}\rightarrow \mathbb{R}^{d}$, $x\in \mathbb{R}^{d}$ and $d$-dimensional Brownian motion $ W $, there exists a unique strong solution to the following stochastic differential equation (SDE in short)

 for any fixed $\varepsilon >0$.
-This result can be seen in [4, 14, 19].
+This result can be seen in \cite{Bah, GEMM}.

-A natural question concerns the behavior of the limit of perturbed SDEs (1.2) with respect to the ODE (1.1), as $\varepsilon \rightarrow 0^{+}$.
-In the classical Lipschitz case we refer to Friedlin and Wentzell [8].
-In the case of where $b$ is only continuous, more complex situations may occur.
-To underline this phenomenon, we will explain precisely a basic one-dimensional example (taken from [3]) as follows:
+A natural question concerns the behavior of the limit of perturbed SDEs (\ref {1.2}) with respect to the ODE (\ref{1.1}), as $\varepsilon \rightarrow 0^{+} $.
+With regard to this issue, we elaborate on the research significance and challenges from the following three aspects: this issue elucidates the impact of random disturbances on non-unique dynamical systems, offering a critical perspective for understanding the long-term behavior of complex systems.
+In disciplines such as physics, biology, and economics, numerous systems are subject to noise interference, and their deterministic models may exhibit non-uniqueness.
+Investigating the zero-noise limit selection problem facilitates predicting the behavior of these systems.
+Naturally, analyzing nonlinear dynamics and stochastic processes in high-dimensional spaces is inherently intricate.
+When coupled with the non-uniqueness arising from the Peano phenomenon, this renders the problem highly challenging.
+In the classical Lipschitz case, we refer to Freidlin and Wentzell \cite{Fr} and the references therein.
+However, when $b$ is merely continuous, more complex scenarios may arise.
+To highlight this phenomenon, we will present a precise one-dimensional example (adapted from \cite{BB}) as follows:

-\begin{example} Put $b\left( x\right) =2sign(x)\sqrt{\left\vert x\right\vert }$.
+\begin{example} Put $b\left( x\right) =2\sgn(x)\sqrt{\left\vert x\right\vert }$.
 The ODE

 has infinitely many solutions.
-But among of them only both "extremal" solutions $t\rightarrow t^{2}$ and $t\rightarrow -t^{2}$\ are limits of the corresponding SDEs.
-In fact, the limit of $X^{x,\varepsilon }\left( t\right) $ (solution of (1.2)) is a continuous stochastic process $X\left( \cdot \right) $ as $\varepsilon \rightarrow 0^{+}$ defined by
+But among of them only both \textquotedblleft extremal\textquotedblright\ solutions $t\rightarrow t^{2}$ and $t\rightarrow -t^{2}$\ are limits of the corresponding SDEs.
+In fact, the limit of $ X^{x,\varepsilon }\left( t\right) $ (solution of (\ref{1.2})) is a continuous stochastic process $X\left( \cdot \right) $ as $\varepsilon \rightarrow 0^{+}$ defined by

 \end{example}